farcaster-project/RFCs/transactions.md

 # Transactions

-Dashed outline transactions are transaction created outside by external wallets.
+Dashed outline transactions are transaction created by external wallets, i.e. not the daemon nor the client.

 ## Bitcoin